-There are several things that can affect the process of divorce, whether it be the divorce of civilians or a military divorce.
+There are several things that can affect the process of divorce, whether it be the divorce of civilians or military divorce.
 Both types of divorce have similarities, but with military divorce there are rules and laws that members of the military and spouses should follow if they want their divorce to be granted.
-Active-duty is one thing that can affect the divorce proceedings and how long it will take the divorce to be granted. nted.
+Active duty is one thing that can affect the divorce proceedings and how long it will take the divorce to be granted.

-When active duty has ended or the 60 days has passed, the service member or their current spouse may begin filing for divorce.
-Waiting for active-duty to end is just one of the requirements that service members must meet if they want to have their divorce granted.
-There are actually a few things that need to be done prior to filing for the divorce, so it is important the people become familiar with the laws for military divorce.
+When active duty has ended or the 60 days have passed, the service member or their current spouse may begin filing for divorce.
+Waiting for active duty to end is just one of the requirements that service members must meet if they want to have their divorce granted.
+There are actually a few things that need to be done prior to filing for the divorce, so it is important that people become familiar with the laws for military divorce.

 Should you or your spouse choose to move forward with a divorce and one or both of you are members of the military, a divorce attorney may be able to assist you with the process.
 With there being special laws and rules to follow, consulting with an attorney may help clear up any confusion about military divorces.